Our Beautifying Ingredient Guide

 CONSIDER THIS A HANDY LITTLE PRIMER ON OUR FAVORITE HERBS AND PLANTS WITH SKIN-FRIENDLY BENEFITS

 Heeding nature’s call is more vitally important than ever: a recent study found that spending two hours a week in nature has a positive impact on both our physical and mental health.
 But our collective negligence of the great outdoors isn’t just impacting our stress levels, it also means that we’ve actually become disconnected with the earth and what it’s able to provide.
 In centuries past, when people’s relationship with nature was more of a symbiotic one, they had a greater understanding and appreciation for the bounty of remedies available in the herbs and plants that populate it.
-The magical and healing properties of these natural remedies are many, some of which are harnessed in the Youth + Beauty Tea which is composed of 14 plants and herbs aimed at working in tandem to improve our skin’s function.

 To gain a better understanding of these potent natural wonders, we turned to two experts whose cups runneth over with herbal knowledge: Sandra Chiu, founder, acupuncturist and herbalist at Brooklyn’s beloved Lanshin clinic; and Jill Blakeway, founder of Yinova, and a doctor of acupuncture and Chinese medicine, licensed acupuncturist, and clinical herbalist.
 Ready to glow?